Get started with PocketStudio

 - Viewport or Preview Monitor: to let you view the result of the current sequence.

 Make your first shot: drag and drop the 3D scene you created from the Media Library onto the Timeline.
 A shot will be inserted at the start of the sequence.

 Select the camera the scene is rendered from: when a 3D scene is dropped on the Timeline the first camera from the dropped scene is used by default.
 If you have multiple cameras and want to change it do as follows:

 - Click on the shot for which you wish to change the camera, a popover with a list of all the cameras contained in that scene, will be displayed just above the shot.

 - Select the camera you want from that list.
 This will become the camera from which the scene will be rendered from for this particular shot.

-- Watch the sequence and scroll through it: you can watch the sequence (even though it only contains one shot for now) by clicking on the play button located below the Viewport / Preview Monitor (or press the space bar).
-Another thing you can do, is to quickly scroll through the sequence by moving the playhead across the Timeline.
-The playhead is the vertical bar from the Timeline that indicates where you are in the sequence, which part of the sequence you are looking at.
+Watch the sequence and scroll through it: click on theicon located below the Viewport / Preview Monitor (or press the space bar) to play the cut.
+You can also quickly scroll through the sequence by moving the playhead across the Timeline.
+The playhead is the vertical bar from the Timeline that indicates where you are in the sequence.
 To quickly move the playhead you can either move the mouse in the Timeline horizontally.
 You can also click anywhere on the Timeline to reposition the playhead.

 Create more shots: repeat the steps 4 to 6 to create more shots.

 Cut the shots to work out continuity of action: